 If any criminal activity has left behind any materials in a communal area that need clearing away, please complete our general online reporting form and attach a photo if possible, and we will arrange to get this removed.

-If any of these materials are hazardous to health, such as needles or bodily fluids or prevent you living safety in your home (such as Arson attack) you should call us on 0300 123 2221 to avoid any potential delay in picking up your online report.
+If any of these materials are hazardous to health, such as needles or bodily fluids or prevent you living safety in your home (such as Arson attack) you should call us urgently on 0300 123 2221 to avoid any potential delay in picking up your online report.

 Police

-For emergencies 999 For non-emergencies 101
+For emergencies call 999.
+For non-emergencies call 101

 Find your local Police team